 Will Someone Else Crashing My Car Raise My Insurance Rates?

-Having an accident on your record, regardless of who was driving, can definitely raise your insurance rates.
+Any car or truck accident on your record, regardless of who was driving, can raise your insurance rates.
 They are more likely to go up if your car’s driver was at fault for the accident.

 The penalties for not-at-fault accident varies depending on your insurance provider, so you will have to view your specific policy to know for sure.
-However, if you are able to file a claim with the at-fault driver’s insurance, your rates are less likely to go up.
+However, if you can file a claim with the at-fault driver’s insurance, your rates are less likely to increase.

-In addition, you might be able to avoid higher rates if you added accident forgiveness to your policy, which some providers offer.
+In addition, you can avoid higher rates if you add accident forgiveness to your policy, which some providers offer.

 Insurance Companies Won’t Be On Your Side

 In general, insurance companies will never side with car accident victims.
-Whether someone else caused an accident, or you were victim to one yourself, insurance companies can be extremely unforgiving and apathetic.
+Insurance companies can be extremely unforgiving and apathetic if someone else caused an accident or you were a victim yourself.

 Their sole interest is only to protect themselves and make a profit while doing so.
-If that means raising your rates or denying you compensation, they won’t hesitate to do so.
+They won’t hesitate to do so if that means raising your rates or denying you compensation.
 Fighting for a fair settlement alone can be difficult.
-That’s why you should get in touch with a lawyer as soon as possible.
+That’s why you should contact an experienced attorney as soon as possible.

 Remember the Statute of Limitations